 So today I figured I’d get a head start while the older kids were at school.
 With only my preschooler to contend with, it was a simple matter of measuring ingredients and picking out the eggshells from the eggs that said preschooler insisted on cracking.

-While my grandma’s recipe estimates that it makes 7 dozen or so cookies, I apparently make larger than average cookies and ended up with a modest 4 dozen — still a big improvement.
-However, the funny thing is they really didn’t last any longer than usual.
-I literally walked out of the kitchen for two minutes and walked back in to find that my husband had already inhaled four of them, while Drew scarfed down three.
-And okay, so I “sampled” three myself as well.
+But the funny thing is they really didn't last any longer than usual.
+I literally walked out of the kitchen for two minutes and walked back in to find that my husband had already inhaled four of them, while my youngest had scarfed down three.
+And okay, so I "sampled" three myself as well.

 So it goes without saying that we’ll be making another batch very soon.
 Or even better, we’ll make several batches to share with family and friends this holiday season!